Argo workflows

 Depending on what package manager you are using there are different step setups.

-In order for us to analyze all dependencies in your project, their versions, and relations, files containing the resolved dependency trees should be created prior to scanning.
+In order to analyze all dependencies in your project, their versions, and relations, files containing the resolved dependency trees should be created prior to scanning.
 The file creation depends on the package manager used.
-If files are lacking, we try to generate them on our side, which can negatively affect speed and accuracy.
+OpenText Core SCA tries to generate the lacking files, which can negatively affect speed and accuracy.

-Example 1: If npm is used in your project, you will have a "package.json" file, but in order for us to scan all your dependencies, we need either "package-lock.json" or "yarn.lock" as well.
+Example 1: If npm is used in your project, you will have a "package.json" file, but in order to scan all your dependencies, OpenText Core SCA requires either "package-lock.json" or "yarn.lock" as well.

-Example 2: If Maven is used in your project, you will have a "pom.xml" file, but in order for us to resolve all your dependencies we need a second file, as Maven does not offer a lock file system.
+Example 2: If Maven is used in your project, you will have a "pom.xml" file, but in order to resolve all your dependencies, OpenText Core SCA requires a second file, as Maven does not offer a lock file system.
 Instead, "Maven dependency:tree "plugin can be used to create a file called ".debricked-maven-dependencies.tgf".

 apiVersion: argoproj.io/v1alpha1